 - Return to your country of citizenship for a minimum of two years after your award has ended

-- Have an undergraduate degree that will enable you to gain entry onto a postgraduate programme at a UK university.
+- Have an undergraduate degree that will enable you to gain entry into a postgraduate programme at a UK university.
 This is typically equivalent to an upper second-class 2:1 honors degree in the UK.